August 26, 2010

 Community (Photo credit: Wikipedia)

 The thing about ideas is that it is almost always easier to shoot down those of others down than to offer one's own.
-Yes, secular community resource centers are idealistic, would require resources most of us lack, and may face unique challenges in the very locations where they are most needed.
+Yes, secular community resource centers are idealistic, would require resources most of us lack, and may face unique challenges in the locations where they are most needed (e.g., the U.S. bible belt).
 But it seems to me that we are making a mistake by giving up simply because it sounds difficult.
 If we imagine a secular community resource center as an eventual goal and agree that there are many small but influential steps we could accomplish along the way, it might look a bit more feasible.

-When we imagine a fully functioning secular community resource center like Alonzo described, it is easy to get bogged down in the idea of where such a thing would be housed.
+When we imagine a fully functioning secular community resource center like Alonzo described, it is easy to get bogged down in the idea of where such a thing would be housed or how much it would cost.
 Nobody is going to give us a building, and something of the scale he describes would not come cheap.
-Fortunately, there are many inexpensive alternatives that could be quite effective.
+Fortunately, there are some inexpensive alternatives that could be quite effective.

-Assuming that one already had an active group and was simply looking for a place to provide the sort of secular services Alonzo described, there are community centers, public libraries, and office space that could be rented out after hours.
-We shouldn't abandon the idea simply because we don't have a permanent location in mind.
+Assuming one already had an active group and was simply looking for a place to provide the sort of secular services Alonzo described, there are community centers, public libraries, and office space that could be rented out after hours.
+We shouldn't abandon the idea simply because we don't have an ideal permanent location in mind.
+One day, we might have a number of vacant churches that could be repurposed.

 The Free Clinic Model

 Most newspapers, radio stations, and Internet bulletin boards will accept public service announcements at no charge to inform the public about events of interest.
 As long as a service was being provided at no charge, advertising would be a simple matter.
-And the group providing the service would not need to trumpet the fact that it was a secular group at all.
+And the group providing the service would not necessarily have to trumpet the fact that it was a secular group.

 What's the Point?